How to Buy an Artificial Christmas Tree: Everything You Need to Know

-- Desired dwelling: Medium to large houses - A full-size tree is perfect for medium to large houses.
+- Medium to large houses - A full-size tree is perfect for medium to large houses.
 This option will fill the space and give you the feel of a natural Christmas tree.

-- Various types - If you grew up with natural trees, a full-size, artificial model will give you the option to choose between many designs, including a Dunhill Fir or a Colorado Spruce.
+- Multiple options - If you grew up with natural trees, a full-size, artificial model will give you the option to choose between many designs, including a Dunhill Fir or a Colorado Spruce.
 You can also find downswept and other variations to get the specific look and feel you desire.

 If you're low on space and don't want to take up a wide radius, a slim tree will fit into nearly any space.

-- Desired dwelling: Apartments - In a two bedroom apartment, a slim tree will let you create the Christmas scene from your childhood, without taking up valuable floor space.
+- Apartments - In a two bedroom apartment, a slim tree will let you create the Christmas scene from your childhood, without taking up valuable floor space.